bogdando/traas/README.md

 =========================

 * A non admin tenant on the host OpenStack cloud, say RDO cloud.
-* Create an admin, cluster, public networks and routers, e.g. per this [RDO cloud doc](https://docs.google.com/document/d/1bFEayAH7Mqi7zn7fpdMS3Zc-plOOnqoGqh7cDNjLxB8/edit#heading=h.2wr6dc75ub5y).
+* Create an admin and public networks and routers, e.g. per this [RDO cloud doc](https://docs.google.com/document/d/1bFEayAH7Mqi7zn7fpdMS3Zc-plOOnqoGqh7cDNjLxB8/edit#heading=h.2wr6dc75ub5y).
   Name it to match the example `templates/example-environments/rdo-cloud-oooq-env.yaml` file and/or modify the latter as needed, see the steps below.
-Note that the cluster network may be isolated and does not require a DHCP or router connections created.
+Note that the overcloud cluster network will be isolated, unrouted, without ports security and DHCP or router connections created.

 > **note**
 >
-> Do not choose an admin network subnet that would overlap with a subnet you plan
+> Do not choose networks' subnets that would overlap with a subnet you plan
 > to use for developing TripleO.
 The default subnet for TripleO is 192.168.24.0/24.
 > So choose a subnet that does not overlap with this CIDR.
-Defaults to 192.168.0.0/24.
+Admin network is
+> expected to be a '192.168.0.0/24'.

 * Create a keypair in nova
 * Clone this repo's **dev** branch and customize the `example-environments/rdo-cloud-env.yaml` file as you want it.

-> **note**
->
-> After VMs provisioned, make sure to disable Neutron ports
-> security for the ports connected to the cluster network:
->
->    $ neutron port-update --no-security-groups <id>
->    $ neutron port-update <id> --port-security-enabled=False

 At this point, you are ready to go with your deployment.